 What happens if my highest preference on my CAF was Crossley Heath and I was allocated my second preference of North Halifax Grammar?
 Could my child still be considered for Crossley Heath?

 If you are not allocated your first preference on 1st March, depending on your child’s order of merit, there is a possibility of being offered your first preference.
-This would only happen if you opted to go through the route of reallocation.
-If you were offered your second lower preference and went through reallocation to be considered for your first, then you would not have to decline the place offered because it is a lower preference.
+This would only happen if you opted to go through the route of reallocation which is a procedure offered by the Local Authority.
+If you were offered your second, lower preference and went through reallocation to be considered for your first preference, then you would not have to decline the place offered because it is a lower preference.
 If at the end of the reallocation process a place did not become available you would revert to the original lower preferenced place offered.

 If my child is not offered a place at one of the Halifax Grammar Schools then will my other lower preferenced school place be compromised?